 jacmet at uclibc dot org) and Thomas Petazzoni (

 thomas dot petazzoni at free-electrons dot com).

-Peter Korsgaard and I are organizing this Developer Day thanks to the sponsorship of Calao Systems (offering the location for the meeting) and Free Electrons (offering free lunch to the participants).
+Peter Korsgaard and I are organizing this Developer Day thanks to the sponsorship of Calao Systems (offering the location for the meeting) and Bootlin (offering free lunch to the participants).

 See also the announcement of the mailing list and on Buildroot website.